Rheology of mobile sediment beds in laminar shear flow: effects of creep and polydispersity: Rheological model for creep regime

 Since the data by \cite{boyer2011} did not access such low viscous numbers, the description of this regime is, hence, lacking in the $\mu(J)$-rheology.
 To this end, we follow the reasoning of \cite{cassar2005} and \cite{jop2005}, and define a {\em creep} regime in addition to the frictional and hydrodynamic regime.
 Similarly to the frictional regime, this brings a lower and an upper limit of macroscopic friction, so that there remains a smooth transition in between the different regimes.
 This yields the following extension of equation \eqref{eq:mu_j_rheology} to adequately capture the {\em creep} regime in the rheological framework

 In comparison with the original model of \cite{boyer2011}, Eq.~\eqref{eq:mu_j_rheology}, we have shifted the lower limit of the macroscopic friction from $\mu_1$ to $\mu_0$, whereas $\mu_1$ becomes the upper limit of the creeping regime that centers around the viscous number of the creep regime, i.e., $J_c$.
-Note that the proposed extension \eqref{eq:mu_j_extended_rheology} recovers the original formulation \eqref{eq:mu_j_rheology} by choosing $J_c=0$ or $\mu_0 = \mu_1$.
+The proposed extension \eqref{eq:mu_j_extended_rheology} recovers the original formulation \eqref{eq:mu_j_rheology} by choosing $J_c=0$ or $\mu_0 = \mu_1$. \RevTwo{We explicitly note that we here aim to model the rheological behavior for very small, but non-zero viscous numbers, i.e., $J\rightarrow 0$.
+This quasi-static, but still dynamic, regime might thus be different from the static case at $J=0$ \citep{perrin2019}.}